navar135/dragrace/README.md

 ## 2. Hypothesis

 State your null and alternative hypotheses clearly and succinctly.
-$H_0$ - Drag Queens from cities with a higher queer population are not more likely to win RuPaul's drag race compared to Drag queens from cities with low queer populations.
+$H_0$ - Drag Queens from states with a higher queer population are not more likely to win RuPaul's drag race compared to Drag queens from states with low queer populations.
-$H_1$ - Drag Queens from cities with higher queer population are more likely to win RuPaul's drag race compared to queens from cities with lower queer populations.
+$H_1$ - Drag Queens from states with higher queer population are more likely to win RuPaul's drag race compared to queens from states with lower queer populations.
 ## 3. Data Description
 Describe your data source(s):
-I will join three dataset the first two hosts information about all the contestants and their performance for each episode of show.
-The second has population information for different U.S cities
+I will join three dataset the first two hosts information about all the contestants, the secoond dataset has how each contestant performed for each episode of show.
+The third has LGBT population information for all U.S states.

 * Where it comes from (URL, API, dataset name)
-1. The main two datasets was scraped from the [drag race wiki](https://rupaulsdragrace.fandom.com/wiki/RuPaul%27s_Drag_Race_Wiki) by a fellow drag race fan and academic Steven V. Miller.
+1. The main two datasets containing all drag race data was scraped from the [drag race wiki](https://rupaulsdragrace.fandom.com/wiki/RuPaul%27s_Drag_Race_Wiki) by a fellow drag race fan and academic Steven V. Miller.
     - https://github.com/svmiller/dragracer/tree/master?tab=readme-ov-file
-2. The second dataset is from the [UCLA School of Law Williams Institute](https://williamsinstitute.law.ucla.edu/publications/lgbt-us-msa/) using the Gallup Daily Tracking survey to estimate LGBT population information from 55 major US MSA (metropolitan statistical areas).
-The link provides the data as a series of tables in pdf format.
-I converted the first table to a csv for easy import.
+2. The second dataset is from the [Movement Advancement Project](https://www.lgbtmap.org/equality-maps/lgbt_populations) which provides estimate LGBT population information from all 50 States.
+The link has an option of providing the data as a table which I copied and converted to a csv using Xcel.

 * What each observation represents (unit of analysis)
+1. *~/data/rpdr_contep.rda* - the unit of analysis is (season, episode, contestant)
+2. *~/data/rpdr_contestants.rda* - the unit of analysis is the contestant
+3. *~/data/lgbt_state_estimates.csv* - the unit of analysis is the (State)

 * Number of observations and key variables
-1. *~/data/rpdr_contep.rda* has 2320 rows × 11 columns where the unit of analysis is (season, episode, contestant)
+1. *~/data/rpdr_contep.rda* - has 2320 rows × 11 columns.
+The key variables are contestant and outcome
-2. *~/data/rpdr_contep.rda* has 184 rows x 4 columns where the unit of analysis is the contestant
+2. *~/data/rpdr_contestants.rda* - has 184 rows x 4 columns.
+The key variables are contestant and hometown
-3. *~/data/lgbt_metro_estimates.csv* has 55 rows x 6 columns where the unit of analysis is the (State, MSA)
+3. *~/data/lgbt_state_estimates.csv* has 56 rows x 6.
+The key variables are State and lgbt_population_density

 * Any filtering, cleaning, or transformation steps